22 FAQs about selling a business

 4. How much will my business be worth?

 There are many different ways of valuing a business, depending on the circumstances: for example, based on earnings, cash flow, turnover or asset value.
 A growing business in a sector with good prospects will be more highly valued than a mature business in a declining industry.
 Your advisers will be able to provide a broad indication of what you can expect.

-Ultimately, however, your business will be worth what a purchaser is prepared to pay for it, and is subject to negotiation.
+Ultimately, however, your business will be worth what a purchaser is prepared to pay for it, subject to negotiation.
 You and your advisers should have an idea of how much you hope to get, though you would not normally reveal this to potential purchasers.
 Instead, you might give an indicative level.
 You might also prepare arguments to support a high valuation.

 You are more likely to be able to negotiate a higher sale price if you can interest more than one potential purchaser.

 5. What alternatives are there to an immediate cash payment and should I be prepared to accept them?

 Purchasers may want to defer part of the payment.
 This puts you at risk of the purchaser becoming insolvent during the interim period.
 However, accepting deferred payment may increase the price purchasers are willing to offer, and can be a useful part of your own tax planning.
 You should ensure that you negotiate suitable security for any deferred amounts.

 Along with deferred payment, buyers sometimes wish to negotiate an earn-out, where part of the price paid is based on the future performance of the business.
 Again, this exposes you to risk - if the business underperforms - but may increase the price the purchaser is prepared to offer.
 It is common to negotiate your continued involvement in running the business as part of any earn-out arrangement.
 Such provisions need careful drafting to ensure that the business has the best possible chance of meeting its targets to ensure the anticipated price is achieved.
 Careful consideration needs to be given to the tax consequences of such an arrangement.